thePatonSystem/thePatonSystem.github.io/README.md

 # The Paton System
 **Admissibility and viability before dynamics**

-*A structural admissibility framework for determining when models are permitted to operate.*
+A structural admissibility framework for determining when models are permitted to operate.

 ---

+## Overview

 The Paton System is a pre-theoretical framework for evaluating whether a description, model, or explanation is structurally permitted to proceed before equations, optimisation, or prediction are applied.

-It provides a formal architecture for admissibility across domains.
+It provides a domain-neutral architecture for admissibility across mathematical, physical, and conceptual systems.

----

-## Discipline Classification
-Philosophy of Science • Systems Theory • Structural Modelling

----

-## Scope
-The Paton System evaluates **structural admissibility conditions only.**

-It does **not** replace domain-specific theory or physical law.
+The framework does not replace domain-specific theory.
 It determines whether such models are structurally permitted to operate.

 ---

 ## Structural Overview

 <img width="1024" height="1536" src="https://github.com/user-attachments/assets/8260615b-6fa1-48bf-99d4-d2905e096209" />

 *Tiered structural architecture of the Paton System.*